Cash Cobain

-Life and career
+Early life

 Cashmere Lavon Small was born in the Bronx, New York City, on March 31, 1998.
-He first started making beats at a young age in his grandmother's house in New York in forest projects.
-Being inspired by drill and trap music, he taught himself how to make beats by using the software FL Studio and his mother used to buy him some equipment to help him in his work.
+He first started making beats at a young age in his grandmother's house in New York City in the Forest Houses.
+He grew up in the South Bronx and moved to Queens as a teenager.
+Being inspired by drill, trap, and Jersey club music, he taught himself how to produce music using VirtualDJ and FL Studio.

+Career

+Small released his debut mixtape 719 in 2018.
+He released 2 Slizzy 2 Sexy, a collaborative mixtape with Chow Lee, in 2022.
+On August 23, 2024, Small released his debut studio album, Play Cash Cobain, to positive critical reception.

+Artistry

+Small has been called a pioneer of "sexy drill", a subgenre of drill music focused on sex, and "sample drill", a subgenre of drill music focused on R&B samples and melodic rapping.
+His music often features samples from a wide range of sources.
 He is widely known for his producer tag, "And this beat from Cash, not from YouTube", voiced by rapper Big Yaya.
-On August 23, 2024, Small released his debut studio album, Play Cash Cobain, to positive critical reception.

 Personal life

 Small supported Jamaal Bowman in the 2024 District 16 United States House of Representatives election.